sollecitom/software-product-development-blog/content/posts/2023/2023-09-16-DRAFT-government-design.md

 - Electricity, gas, and all energy-related resources.
 Production, packaging, and distribution.
 - Rubbish collection, disposal, and recycling.
 - Essential transportation, including all domestic flights and trains, underground, buses, etc.
-- Currency: emission, storage and withdrawal, transfers.
+- Currency: emission, storage, withdrawal, transfers, lending, and borrowing.
 This means that private providers of basic financial services are not allowed.
 - Information and communications: content, distribution, and access.
 This includes essential news (e.g. excluding sports, etc.), internet connectivity, phone lines, and search engines.
 - Essential education: universal minimal education.
 This includes university, meaning that private education is only allowed for subjects not deemed essential.
 - Lottery and all forms of gambling.
 These are not outright prohibited, as they might entertain when controlled, but no private providers are allowed.